Ring the bells that still can ring

 Scars are a gentle reminder of one’s braveness in the face of adversity

 Wabi-sabi can be the lens through which to view the world around.
-The Japanese believe that when you accept that nothing lasts forever, nothing is finished, and nothing is ever perfect, you can live a happier and more fulfilling life.
+The Japanese believe that nothing lasts forever, nothing is finished, and nothing is ever perfect.
+When you accept that, you can live a happier and more fulfilling life.
 We should think more about the language, which renders understanding to the mind.
 If we exchange the word ‘old’ with ‘mature’ or ‘ripe’, we will start to treat time differently.
 Let us welcome each wrinkle with a smile and contemplation, just like an appreciation of falling leaves or the sunset.
 A beauty that is beautiful not despite, but because of the fact that it’s transient and has to end.
 Just like artist Yoko Ono wrote in one of her poems from the book, Acorn: “Watch a hundred-year-old tree breathe.
 Thank the tree in your mind for showing us how to grow and stay.”

 Words: Alex Reszelska